 UEFA has announced that a total of €399.8 million will be distributed among clubs participating in 2016-17 UEFA Europa League (that include clubs in qualifying round).
 We take a look at where do this €399.8m comes from and what system UEFA use to distribute this money among clubs from all around Europe.

 Before we get into distribution system, we take a look at how this money is generated.
 The gross revenue from all UEFA’s club competition is centralized and put in a single pot.
-UEFA estimate the revenue and for 2016-17 season’s Champions League, Europa League and Superb cup it is estimated that around €2.35 billion will be generated.
-From that that total gross revenue UEFA deducts 12% (€282m) to cover admin and competition related costs.
+UEFA estimate the revenue and for 2017-18 season’s Champions League, Europa League and Super cup to be estimated around €2.35 billion.
+From that total gross revenue UEFA deducts 12% (€282m) to cover admin and competition related costs.
 Another 8.5% (€199.7m) to be distributed to clubs and FAs in solidarity payments.

 From the remaining €1.86 billion another 8% is resevered for European football and remaing with UEFA.
 Rest €1.718 billion is distributed among clubs in both Champions League and Europa League.
 Champions League get the bigger share of around €1.3 billion while Europa league gets around €399.8 million.

 UEFA Europa League 2018 Prize Money: So the total of €399.8 million allocated for Europa League is distributed in two pots with the ratio of 60:40.
 A).
 Fixed Amount payments.
 B).
 Market Share (Variable payments).